 Generic name: pseudoephedrine / triprolidine

 Note: This document contains side effect information about pseudoephedrine / triprolidine.
-Some of the dosage forms listed on this page may not apply to the brand name Allerphed.
+Some dosage forms listed on this page may not apply to the brand name Allerphed.

-Applies to pseudoephedrine / triprolidine: oral liquid, oral syrup, oral tablet
+Applies to pseudoephedrine / triprolidine: oral liquid, oral tablet.

 For Healthcare Professionals

 Rare (less than 0.1%): Hallucinations

 Frequency not reported: Dry mouth, nose and throat[Ref]

 Frequency not reported: Skin rashes (with or without irritation)[Ref]

 More about Allerphed (pseudoephedrine / triprolidine)

 1. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.